nodejs/modules/GOVERNANCE.md

 This section does not apply to [the Node.js core repository](https://github.com/nodejs/node).
 It only applies to [the Modules repository](https://github.com/nodejs/modules).

-Pull requests must reach consensus in a meeting in order to be merged into this repository.
-A pull request that is unable to reach consensus cannot be merged into this repository.
+Pull requests not included under the _special exemptions_ section below must reach consensus in a meeting in order to be merged into this repository.
+A pull request that is is unable to reach consensus cannot be merged into this repository.

-### Errata and Editorial Changes
+### Special Exemptions to the PR landing process

+Special exception is made for pull requests seeking to make any of the following changes to this repository:

+- Errata fixes.
+- Editorial changes.
+- Meeting minutes.

-A special exception is made for pull requests seeking to fix errata or perform editorial changes to this repository.
-Errata or editorial pull requests may be merged without being presented at a meeting if a reasonable time is given for review and there no dissent.
+These pull requests may be merged without being presented at a meeting if a reasonable time is given for review and there no dissent.
 The time period seen as reasonable for review varies on a case by case basis as determined by the author.
-A member may request a specific time period for review of an errata or editorial pull request not to exceed the next meeting date.
+A member may request a specific time period for review of such a pull request not to exceed the next meeting date.
 If a time for review is requested, members must wait for that time period to pass or review be completed prior to that time.

 <a id="developers-certificate-of-origin"></a>
 ## Developer's Certificate of Origin 1.1